-Clinging to a ledge on a near vertical cliff face, against a backdrop of pine-forested mountains and waterfalls, the ‘Tiger’s Nest Monastery’ – or ‘Paro Taksang’ – is to Bhutan what Big Ben is to London and the Colosseum is to Rome.
+Clinging to a ledge on a near vertical cliff face, against a backdrop of pine-forested mountains and waterfalls, the ‘Tiger’s Nest Monastery’ – or ‘Paro Taksang’ – is to Bhutan what the Saint Pauls Cathedral is to London and the Sistine Chapel is to the Vatican City, Rome.
 Its mix of refined Buddhist architecture and sublime setting perfectly encapsulate the exotic style and defiant spirit of the Himalayan kingdom.
 As the country’s defining photo opportunity, the monument attracts a steady stream of visitors.
-But this one Instagram classic you will have to work for: the monastery may only be reached via a 5–6-hour hike, much of it uphill.
+But this one Instagram classic you will have to work for: the monastery may can be reached via a 3-4 hour hike, some of it uphill.
 So that coveted selfie may require a bit of puff!
+An ultimately satisfying experience!

 In this blog we set everything you need to know to plan your hike, from timing the trip to photographic tips.
 Booking advice is available by phone, email or live chat with our expert Bhutan consultants at the TransIndus office London, contact details for which appear at the end of this article.

 The best periods to travel to Bhutan are from March to May and September through November.
 At these times the weather is dependably dry and temperatures moderate.
 Occasional snowfall is possible in March or October, though only a light dusting that won’t impede your trek and makes a picture perfect even more picturesque!